dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 if there are more resources (e.g. besides a database connection in JDBC, a prepared statement and result set).
 This is where *try-with-resources statements* come in.
 They perform *automatic resource management*.

-The idea is that any class that implements interface `java.lang.AutoCloseable` (or in particular `java.io.Closeable`) can be treated as a *resource* in a try-with-resources statement.
+The idea is that any class that implements interface `java.lang.AutoCloseable` (or in particular its subtype `java.io.Closeable`) can be treated as a *resource* in a try-with-resources statement.
 For example, in the following code the `FileInputStream` is automatically closed before leaving this try-with-resources statement: